What are the ARIA roles & accessible names for HTML Elements?

 • Invisible elements such as style and script have no aria role and are not permitted an explicit role either.

-• Label and legend are in a sense special elements whose aria job is to label some other element with an accessible name.
+• Label, legend, caption are in a sense special elements whose aria job is to label some other element with an accessible name.
 They can't be given any other role.

 • Some element roles including a,img,select (and of course input) depend on how their attributes are set.